jkomoros/boardgame/TUTORIAL.md

 For that reason, a convention of "Phases" is used.
 A game can have multiple phases.
 Moves are only legal to apply in certain phases.
 In some phases, moves are applied in a specific, prescribed order only.

-The concept of Phases is only lightly represented in the core game engine, and is mostly implemented "in user land" by careful convention and default methods.
+The concept of Phases is barely represented in the core library at all.
+Delegates have `CurrentPhase() int` and `PhaseEnum() *enum.Enum`, but other than that the notion of Phases is implemented entirely in the (technically optional) `moves` package.

 At the core, the notion of Phases is implmented by `moves.Base`'s Legal method--which is why it's so important to always call your super's `Legal` method! `moves.Base` will first check to make sure that the current phase of the game is one that is legal for this move, and then check to see if playing this move at this point in the phase is legal.
 All other methods and machinery for representing Phases are just about giving moves.Base the information it needs to make this determination.